fablecode/wikia/README.md

 ## Endpoints

-For a list of all wikia endpoints, you should use {wikidomain}/api/v1/ format.
+For a list of all endpoints, visit wiki api using {wikidomain}/api/v1/ format.

 Example: For Yugioh Wiki Api endpoints, i'd use [Yugioh Wikia](http://yugioh.wikia.com/api/v1/)